If you are a minor (under age 18) in Vermont, you can apply for three types of court orders to protect you from abuse, stalking and sexual assault.

-- Relief from Abuse Order
+- a Relief from Abuse Order

-- Order Against Stalking and Sexual Assault
+- an Order Against Sexual Assault

 A Relief from Abuse Order is a protection order that is available to protect you from abuse or stalking by someone you have dated or had a sexual relationship with, or by a family member of someone you have lived with.